Semi-Supervised Learning for Sparsely-Labeled Sequential Data: Application to Healthcare Video Processing: Discussion and Limitations

+Most standard semi-supervised methods, including standard pseudo labels, \cite{lee2013pseudo} disregard the sequentiality of labels by considering samples i.i.d. and consequently fail to reach a satisfying performance on our real-world video dataset (22 mAP vs. 40 mAP for the proposed approach).
+We leverage the sequentiality of the data by estimating event end times from start times and discuss the quantified results of our proposed method in Figure 6.

 One of the limitations of the proposed model is that the sparse labels $l$ are always considered to be correct.
-In our experiments with continuous video recordings, the reviewing of a subset of such labels reveal that some are incorrect: no patting is found in the video.
-In that case, according to the inaccuracy exposure estimation model, the conservative model has an inaccuracy exposure $P_{\alpha,L}(1)$ equal to 0, while in reality the model uses some incorrect training labels.
-To improve the inaccuracy exposure estimation model, one could incorporate a term that accounts for the risk of the sparse labels of being incorrect.
+In our experiments with continuous video recordings, review of data outside the curated dataset, revealed that some of the sparse labels are incorrect: the labeled event was not found in the video.
+To improve the model of the influence of $N$ on the classification accuracy, one could incorporate a term in Equation \ref{eq:perf} that accounts for the risk of the sparse labels of being incorrect.

-In this work, only non-overlapping video segments are considered.
-Sampling overlapping videos could act as data augmentation, regularize the models, and improve the performance further.
-The inaccuracy exposure estimation model would consequently need to be adapted.

-Finally, next to the MNIST and CIFAR datasets, the proposed method is only evaluated on patting hospital videos.
-We expect similar results for other types of repetitive motions such a rocking of neonates.
-The generalization to other videos and events still needs to be studied.